 In the serio-comedy play, Edit Out The Sad Parts, Carl talks to his wife about a memory he has from childhood about saving a mouse trapped in a cage.

-CARL: Alright, I’ll tell you the story, the edited version.
-As I said, I went down the rabbit hole of internet video content and came across some mouse trap vids.
-I don’t even know how or why but I was led to it.
+CARL: I’m kidding, no mouse went in my mouth.
+Alright, I’ll tell you the story, the edited version.
+As I said, I came across this program, it was just discussing inhumane ways to trap mouses.
+I don’t even know why I kept watching it.

-For some reason I was in the apartment by myself and I there was a loud noise, like a thump, that came from the kitchen.
+I was in the apartment by myself one evening and there was a loud noise, like a thump, that came from the kitchen.
 I went into the kitchen and I heard it again coming from under the sink.
-I opened the cabinet doors and sure enough there was a mouse frozen stiff inside my brother’s metal cage, getting electrocuted but not enough to where it was dying, only enough to where it was frozen, like in shock and I panicked…
+I opened the cabinet doors and sure enough there was a mouse frozen stiff inside my brother’s metal cage, getting electrocuted, but not enough to where it was dying, only enough to where it was frozen, like in shock and I panicked…